Deployment Executables

 • --console_credentials: path to your credentials JSON (required)

-• --console_directory: path to downloaded console folder (deploy/promote/cleanup required)
+• --console_directory: path to downloaded console folder (if using a separate version than the embedded tools)

 • --process_default=API: use cloud delta creation for deploy/promote (recommended)